by Kim Desmond, Martin Breuss and Caden MacKenzie, CodingNomads

 All in all, it was an honor to work with our first CodingNomads Python bootcamp in Barcelona.
 Everyone added a unique piece to this beautiful puzzle.
 It was rewarding to help such motivated, smart, interesting, and lovely people take their steps into the world of Python programming, and become a close group of friends!
 We’re excited to stay contact, and see where their paths will lead them.

-If you’re considering taking the first steps into a new tech career, and want a productive reason to escape from home/winter/daily life into tropical paradise, we just might have the right thing for you 🙂
+If you’re considering taking the first steps into a new tech career, and want a productive reason to escape from home/daily life to an epic travel destination with an awesome group of people, CodingNomads just might have the right thing for you :).